Get in the Car, Loser! is a queer coming-of-age story that takes a road trip to fight evil

 The other thing that RPGs bring to the table is that they’re “action-driven storytelling.”
 Whereas visual novels excel at working through things via dialogue, an RPG is filled with battles and confrontations.

 Get in the Car, Loser! follows protagonist Sam and her three friends who are students at a magical school.
-Somehow, everyone seems to be cool when an ancient horror just emerges out of nowhere and threatens to devastate the world, so the four decide to take matters into their own hands.
+Somehow, everyone seems to be cool with an ancient horror just emerging out of nowhere and threatening to devastate the world, so the four decide to take matters into their own hands.
 They’re the only ones who are willing to do anything about it — so they jump into a car and head onto the road to confront the evil head on.

 “When we talk about ancient evils, we’re obviously not talking about real ancient evils.
 What we’re talking about is, you look at politics now and bad ideas that we thought were just taken for granted as bad and awful and evil, they’re now coming back in an awful way,” said Love.
 “Now we really do have people saying, ‘You have to hear both sides of this,’ to the most heinous shit.
 I think part of what makes RPG storytelling great, and these big epic fantasy stories, is that you can just take that and very directly say, no, you really are supposed to be fighting evil.
 You don’t have to hear it out.”